IsaacScript/isaacscript/docs/directory-structure.md

 Normally, you should not need to touch this file.
 If you decide to add a new dependency (e.g. `npm install lodash --save`), then npm would automatically edit the `package.json` file accordingly.

+Note that normally, a TypeScript project would have "devDependencies" of TypeScript, ESLint, and so forth.
+However, in the IsaacScript framework, all you have to do is depend on `isaacscript`, and `isaacscript` in turn depends on everything you need.
+This makes things a little bit simpler for the end-user.

 <br />

 ### `package-lock.json`